What is CleanPowerSF?

 How does CleanPowerSF set its rates?

 CleanPowerSF electricity rates are set through the same public process that is used to set water and sewer rates here in San Francisco.
 This process includes San Francisco Rate Fairness Board review, San Francisco Public Utilities Commission (SFPUC) review and approval by the San Francisco Board of Supervisors.
+Members of the public are welcome to comment at publicly noticed hearings for each step of the process.

 Will I still receive my CARE, FERA, or Medical Baseline discounts with CleanPowerSF?